A Fun 7-Day Outer Banks Itinerary

 Under the lighthouse is a little museum that you can explore for free.
 The best part about this lighthouse is its location.
 There are restaurants, shopping opportunities, and sweet shops, all within walking distance of the lighthouse.

-🏨 Stay nearby Roanoke Marshes Lighthouse
+🏨 Stay in close proximity to Roanoke Marshes Lighthouse

 Bodie Island & Pea Island National Wildlife Refuge